0

 App environments

-Kissflow's application lifecycle is an agile process of building applications in the development environment, deploying the application to test environment, and finally moving it to the live production environment.
+Kissflow's application lifecycle is an agile process of building applications in the development environment, deploying the application to test environment, and finally moving it to the live/production environment.
 Every Kissflow user will have default access to the Kissflow live account.
-As a Super Admin, you can add other Kissflow users to the Development and Test environments with Super Admin or User privileges.
+As a Super Admin, you can add other Kissflow users to the development and test environments with admin or user privileges.

 What are the environments in Kissflow Apps?